Gutenberg-Technology/build-frontend-action/README.md

 ## Inputs

 The Composite Action takes as inputs the `install`, `build`, `lint` and `test` commands to run and artifact upload options.

+`cache-package-manager` input is used to manage cache in GitHub Actions, see [setup-node](https://github.com/actions/setup-node) and  [Advanced Usage](https://github.com/actions/setup-node/blob/main/docs/advanced-usage.md#caching-packages-data) for more details.

 See the [action.yml](action.yml) file for more details.